Brachyscome Growth and Care Guide

 Planting Brachyscome

-Sow Brachyscome seeds in early spring after the danger of frost has passed, or plant established seedlings directly in the garden.
+Sow Brachyscome seeds in early Spring after the danger of frost has passed, or plant established seedlings directly in the garden.
 Space plants 8–12 inches apart to allow for proper airflow and room to spread.
 Choose a location with full sun and well-draining soil to encourage healthy growth and blooming.
 For containers, use a high-quality, lightweight potting mix and ensure proper drainage to avoid waterlogging.

 Sunlight Requirements